-Australian police are warning people not to rely on Apple's new mobile mapping application after several motorists ended up in a semi-arid national park where temperatures can reach 46C and there is no water supply.
+Australian police are warning people not to rely on Apple's new mobile mapping application after several motorists ended up in a semi-arid national park where temperatures can reach 115F (46C) and there is no water supply.

-Police in the town of Mildura, Victoria, issued a news release on Monday saying they've responded to several drivers who became stranded in Murray Sunset National Park.
+Police in the town of Mildura, which is the Australian state of Victoria, issued a news release on Monday saying they've responded to several drivers who became stranded in Murray Sunset National Park.

-Apple's Maps application, introduced in iOS 6, shows Mildura near part of the park when it is actually located about 70 km to the northeast, according to police.
+Apple's Maps application, introduced in iOS 6, shows Mildura near part of the park when it is actually located about 44 miles (70 km) to the northeast, according to police.
 Some motorists have been stranded for a day without food or water, walking long distances through dangerous terrain to get phone reception, police said.